 Many kids consider a visit to the dentist just one more thing that grown-ups make them do.
 But those visits every six months are an essential part of keeping teeth and gums clean, especially if your children are partial to the stickiest, most sugary candy.
 These treats linger and, without good cleaning, will haunt oral health.

 Chances are, you won’t just have an overabundance of sugar in your house on October 31.
 You might find yourself in candy overload long before that.
 Don’t completely succumb to the call of your sweet tooth!
 (This goes for kids and adults, too!)
-Visit your Johns Creek family dentistry practice the first week of November and, while you’re there, make sure your family is on the schedule for dental exams and cleanings.
+Visit your Hello Family Dental practice the first week of November and, while you’re there, make sure your family is on the schedule for dental exams and cleanings.